Align Leadership Skills to meet specific challenges

 This revolves around the ability to lead a diverse workforce.
 It goes beyond mere recruitment and retention – to be able to leverage differences and integrate people with diverse perspectives to perform effectively.
 It first requires that leaders recognize and move beyond our own (often subconscious) cultural conditioning.
 We need to recognize how and why people have different expectations, and guide them to be effective within our own organizational culture.
 And we need to be open to new ideas and approaches that could provide opportunities.
 For example – employees from another country can bring knowledge and networks that could open up international business channels.
 Or bring product ideas from their home country that are new and desirable in Canada.

 This competency builds on other competencies such as: leading teams, performance management and empowering others.
-Additionally, tt requires both self awareness and knowledge of how culture affects behaviour.
+Additionally, cross cultural leadership requires both self awareness and knowledge of how culture affects behaviour.
 It requires us to adapt our processes (especially communication and setting expectations!).
 And it requires helping our entire workforce to become more culturally aware and learn how to work effectively with others of different backgrounds.
 You can learn more about this competency in some of my previous articles, including:

 While strategic planning is done generally every 2 to 3 years, there is still a critical need to maintain strategic awareness on a continual basis.
 So much like the process in strategic planning, this involves being in tune with both internal and external factors.
 Strategic awareness involves asking the right questions, and being able to analyze trends.
 It requires an in-depth understanding of organizational culture to be able to identify and develop adaptive and emerging strategies (ie. Recognizing when you need to deviate from the strategic plan!).